What Is the "Mother of All Deals"?

 Pharmaceuticals

-Tariff drops from 0-6.5% to 0%.
+Tariff drops from 0-6.5 percent to 0.
 Generic medicines, APIs, and formulations gain competitive advantage.

 Marine Products

-Tariff drops from 20% to 0%.
-Annual savings: ₹3,200 Crore.
+Tariff drops from 20 percent to 0.
+Annual savings: Rs 3,200 crore.
 Shrimp, fish, and seafood exports become highly profitable.

 Benefits for Business Owners

 Indian SMEs and startups can now compete on equal footing with UK domestic producers.
-The tariff elimination means your products become 10-20% more competitive overnight.
+The tariff elimination means your products become 10-20 percent more competitive overnight.

 Export Opportunities